Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Experiments

 \subsection{Benchmark}

-\paragraph{Datasets.} We use (1) MMMU~\cite{yue2024mmmu}, a multidisciplinary multimodal benchmark spanning STEM, humanities, and professional domains; (2) ChartQA~\cite{masry2022chartqa}, which tests reasoning over charts and plots; (3) BLINK~\cite{fu2024blink}, a VQA dataset containing visual commonsense problems; (4) MM-HallBench~\cite{guan2024hallusionbench}, a multimodal hallucination benchmark; (5) MMLU~\cite{mmlu}, a text-only multiple-choice QA benchmark; and (6) CapArena~\cite{cheng2025caparena}, a detailed image captioning benchmark.
-All results are reported on the official validation splits.
+\paragraph{Datasets.} We use $6$ English benchmarks: (1) MMMU~\cite{yue2024mmmu}, a multidisciplinary multimodal benchmark spanning STEM, humanities, and professional domains; (2) ChartQA~\cite{masry2022chartqa}, which tests reasoning over charts and plots; (3) BLINK~\cite{fu2024blink}, a VQA dataset containing visual commonsense problems; (4) MM-HallBench~\cite{sun2024aligning}, a multimodal hallucination benchmark; (5) MMLU~\cite{mmlu}, a text-only multiple-choice QA benchmark; and (6) CapArena~\cite{cheng2025caparena}, a detailed image captioning benchmark.
+All results are reported on the official validation splits, which contain 900 (MMMU), 1,920 (ChartQA), 1,901 (BLINK), 96 (MM-HallBench), and 1,531 (MMLU) examples, and 600 images (CapArena).

 \paragraph{Models.} We evaluate three open-source MLLMs: Qwen2.5-VL (3B and 7B)~\cite{bai2025qwen2}, LLaVA-v1.5 (7B)~\cite{Liu2023LLaVA}, and Qwen3-VL-Thinking (4B)~\cite{qwen3vl}.
 All models are evaluated in the zero-shot setting.